AtrayeeNeog/Visualization_2019-20/Documentation/MainMeeting_2020_05_27_MOM.md

 * Different channels of all the graphs of question 1 were compared to Template with Wasserstein metric
 * The visualization for all the graphs and Template was presented
 * Parallel Coordinates for all the graphs was presented
+* Our conclusion for question 1 was given and discussed
-* The procedure for
+* The procedure for creating the graphs from seeds of question 2 was presented and discussed
+* The goodness of the seeds were presented
-*Agenda for the next meeting(in two weeks) was discussed *
+* Agenda for the next meeting(in two weeks) was discussed *

 ### What next?